 digital television (DTV) – the broadcasting of television in which the audio and video are transmitted using a digitally processed and multiplexed signal that is decoded at the receiving television set, in contrast with analog television that used separate analog video and audio channels.
 DTV broadcasts can be standard definition, intermediate definition, or high definition.
 Although all HDTV broadcasts are DTV, not all DTV is HDTV.
 There are four main standards for digital television terrestrial broadcasting (DTTB): (a) Advanced Television System Committee (ATSC) used in the United States, Canada, Mexico, South Korea, Dominican Republic and Honduras, (b) Digital Video Broadcasting-Terrestrial (DVB-T) used in Europe, Australia and New Zealand, (c) Integrated Services Digital Broadcasting - Terrestrial (ISDB-T) used in Japan and the Philippines, and a version designated ISDB-T International used in South America and some African countries, and (d) Digital Terrestrial Multimedia Broadcasting (DTMB) used in the People's Republic of China, Hong Kong, and Macau.

-digital-to-analog converter – an electronic device that converts a digital signal or data stream to an analog signal.
+digital-to-analog converter – an electronic device or circuitry that converts a digital signal or data stream to an analog signal.
+Audio quality depends very greatly on the accuracy of the analog-to-digital converterand the digital-to-analog converter.
 Sometimes called a digital audio converter.
 Abbreviated as DA converter, D-A converter, D/A converter, D-to-A converter, and DAC.

 digital-to-digital conversion – the process of changing a digital signal from one sampling rate to another and/or from one bit depth to another.
 The result is the same digital information using a different sampling rate and/or bit depth.